suikan4github/kaiten-yaki/README.md

 The logical volume size of each Linux distribution (LVROOTSIZE) can be customized from a configuration parameter.
 Also, the swap volume size is customizable.

-As depicted the LVM volume group has only one physical volume.
+As depicted above, the LVM volume group has only one physical volume.

 # Tested environment
 These scripts are tested with following environment.